Section Menu

 • To provide access to these programs for as many students as possible, students who received funding from Rollins for a Field Study or Summer Approved program will generally not receive funding for a second Field Study/Summer Program.

-• Program Fee Includes: Round-trip flight from MCO, housing, breakfasts and dinners, on-site activities and transportation.
+• Program Fee Includes: Round-trip airfare from MCO, accommodations, on-site transportation and activities, breakfast and dinners, visa

 * All dates are tentative and subject to change depending on the final number of students, final costs and other considerations.